-UNFCU Foundation Inc. ("UNFCU Foundation") is a not-for-profit organization established to support organizations and initiatives that work to eradicate extreme poverty and hunger, promote gender equality, empower girls and other youth by offering them opportunities for self-development, improve maternal health and reduce child mortality, combat AIDS/HIV, malaria and other diseases and promote environmental sustainability and provide disaster relief, especially in developing countries and New York City.
-UNFCU Foundation is exempt from income tax under section 501(c)(3) of the US Internal Revenue code and is not a private foundation.
+UNFCU Foundation Inc. ("UNFCU Foundation") is a not-for-profit organization established to support organizations and initiatives that sustain the path out of poverty for women and youth.
+The Foundation provides support to other not-for-profit organizations and through its initiatives works to promote gender equality and to empower youth through the provision of economic opportunities, access to quality education and access to quality healthcare.
+The Foundation focuses its support in strategic communities in New York City, Washington, D.C., and in developing countries, particularly in East and West Africa.
+UNFCU Foundation is exempt from income tax under section 501(c)(3) of the US Internal Revenue Code and is not a private foundation.